New Zealand bans most foreigners from buying homes

 - Redfin stock has worst day in its history as CEO sounds alarm about cooling housing market

+But the government says there is no doubt that foreigners are driving up prices, and the only question that remains is by how much.
+The new law fulfils a campaign pledge by the liberal-led government which came to power last year.

+There are some exceptions.
+Foreigners with New Zealand residency status will still be able to buy homes, as will people from Australia and Singapore, thanks to existing free-trade agreements.

 Foreigners who already own homes in New Zealand won’t be affected.
+And overseas buyers will still be able to make limited investments in large apartment blocks and hotels.

+“We’re here today to take another step toward restoring the great New Zealand dream of home ownership,” said Associate Finance Minister David Parker.

+He said it was the birthright of New Zealanders to buy homes at a fair price.

+“This government believes that New Zealanders should not be outbid by wealthier foreign buyers,” Parker said.
+“Whether it’s a beautiful lakeside or oceanfront estate, or a modest suburban house, this law ensures that the market for our homes is set in New Zealand, not on the international market.”

-Opposition lawmakers say the bill is unnecessary.
+Opposition lawmaker Judith Collins said the bill was unnecessary.

+“We oppose the bill because we don’t believe that it actually fixes any problem,” Collins said.
+“It is, in fact, nothing more than an attempt to justify some of the policies of the incoming government.”

+Skyrocketing home prices in Auckland have been of particular concern to New Zealanders, although that market has cooled over the past year.
+Still, prices there remain among the most expensive in the world when compared with people’s incomes.